gogilo2003/admin-md/README.md

 ```

 ### Handling guest access to the admin routes
 To ensure the user is directed to the correct login page why trying to access the admin page, modify the unauthenticated() function inthe app/Exceptions/Handler.php by adding

 ```
 if(is_admin_path()){
     return redirect()->guest('admin/login');
 }
 ```
-in case the function is not already in your exceptions handler class, you can just add the unction below to overide the inherited function.
+in case the function is not already in your exceptions handler class, you can just add the function below to overide the inherited function.

 ```